sebkln/basetemplate/README.md

 #### 4. Optional: Import preconfigured Route Enhancers

-This extension contains commonly used configuration for page types and the news extension.
+This extension contains commonly used configurations for page types and the news extension.

 You can import all or selected Route Enhancers into your `config/sites/<my_site>/config.yaml` (or copy their configuration):